Skip to main content

 Yelp

 Your business exists in dozens of places online.
-Google, Yelp, Apple Maps, Facebook, BBB, industry directories.
-Each one is a citation, and each one feeds the AI systems that make recommendations.
+Google, Yelp, Apple Maps, Facebook, BBB, Bing, Foursquare, and industry directories.
+Each one is a citation, and each one can feed the search and AI systems that make recommendations.

 If these citations are inconsistent, AI systems lose confidence in your data.
 If they're consistent and comprehensive, you look credible.
 Here's how to build a citation stack that works.